shellphish/ictf-website/index.md

 iCTF 2021
 ---------

 The iCTF 2021 is scheduled on December 3, 2021 from 10am Pacific Time to 7pm Pacific Time.
-Stay tuned for updates and registration information.

-*UPDATE*: This year's competition can be found at [ictf.gg](https://ictf.gg).
+***UPDATE: This year's competition (registration, howto, and more) can be found at [ictf.gg](https://ictf.gg).
+The time on CTFTime is incorrect, when in doubt please refer to the times in the [ictf.gg How-To](https://ictf.gg/howto)!***

 Overview